 All World2Cover overseas policy options provide worldwide emergency medical assistance 24-hour/7 days a week, and $unlimited** overseas medical expenses (conditions, sub-limits and exclusions apply).
 We offer several policy options with varying benefits and limits for international travel and a policy for domestic travel including rental car excess# cover.

-**$unlimited means that generally there is no cap on the maximum dollar amount which may be paid out of this benefit, subject to the specific terms and conditions, sub-limits and exclusion apply to this benefit.
+** $unlimited means that generally there is no cap on the maximum dollar amount which may be paid out of this benefit, subject to the specific terms and conditions, sub-limits and exclusion apply to this benefit.
 This benefit covers reasonable overseas medical and hospital costs as a result of an injury (including arising from a terrorist act) or illness occurring which first shows itself during your period of insurance.
 Benefits may be paid up to 12 months from the time you received treatment for the injury or illness, but only for reasonable expenses incurred during that time.
 All medical treatments must be provided by your treating doctor or our consulting medical officer.
-You must notify us as soon as practicable of your admittance to hospital. ^This cover is per policy & Policy criteria and conditions apply @Children & grandchildren aged 25 & under go for free – provided they are financially dependent on their parents, not working full time, do not require a medical assessment and are travelling with you the whole time. -
+You must notify us as soon as practicable of your admittance to hospital.

 What does travel insurance not cover?